Trying to plan your next vacation and have major sticker shock? Scroll to find out some affordable spring break trips for families in the U.S.

 3. Visit Key West FL During Spring Break with your Family

-Although extremely busy in the summer, it’s a beach destination that most travelers don’t even think of as a spring break spot.
+Although extremely busy in the summer months, it’s a beach destination that most travelers don’t even think of as a spring break destination.
 That makes it a less crowded place to visit, and during spring break, that’s just what you’re looking for.

 Head over to the beach at Fort Zachary Taylor for an excellent spot to sunbathe.
 Smathers Beach is another great option for people-watching, swimming, or trying to improve your volleyball game.